 jsonpickle, (just in case if it is not installed) because it will be used by

 So these are the only dependencies which we need.
 Now let’s step into the coding part and see how it works.

 Use models to store the credentials which we get from an API, so there are only 2 main field which needed to take care of.
 First is

 id , which will be ForeignKey and second is

 credential which will be equal to CredentialsField.
 This field needs to be imported from oauth2client.
 So our

 updated_time are simply extra fields added, hence can be removed.
 So this credential will hold the credential data in the database.

 __init__ method gets executed at back and if you’ll notice the code in path

 /google-login/myvenv/lib/python3.5/site-packages/oauth2client/contrib/django_util/__init__.py Line 233

-They are importing urlresolvers so that they can make use of reverse method from it.
-Now the problem is that this urlresolvers has been removed after Django 1.10 or Django 1.11, If you are working on Django 2.0 then it will give error that urlresolvers cannot be found or not there.
+They are importing urlresolvers so that they can make use of the reverse method from it.
+Now the problem is that this urlresolvers has been removed after Django 1.10 or Django 1.11, If you are working on Django 2.0 then it will give an error that urlresolvers cannot be found or not there.